Rental Housing Licensing Program

 The City of Maplewood has adopted a rental property licensing program for the purpose of helping to maintain housing standards and promote public safety and welfare within the community.
 The licensing program will require an inspection and continued property maintenance that corrects substandard conditions, maintains a standard for existing and newly constructed rental dwellings, and ensures neighborhood stability within the City.

-The city has established the fee for the annual license as $150 per building plus $50 for each unit within the building.
+The city has established the fee for the annual license as $150 per complex plus $50 for each unit within the complex.
 The fees are based on the city’s cost to operate the rental licensing program.
 The fees will cover the full cost of the licensing program staff and expenses so that the property tax levy would not support the program costs.

 Based on the fees, the following are examples of the annual cost for rental property owners: